-Assessment method: A group of social media ambassadors were appointed to help share information about the department on social media
+Assessment method: A group of social media ambassadors were appointed to help share information about the department on social media.

 Results: Holly Wiemers has become further involved in our social media and communication efforts.
 Efforts to increase faculty participation are ongoing.
 University guidelines and regulations regarding the use of social media were discussed at a faculty meeting.
-We are exploring options to update and improve the web page and related materials.
+We have recently updated and improved the web page and related materials.
+Gluck-related news stories are regularly posted on the Gluck Facebook page.

-Analysis of results and reflection: While some are engaged in this process, they represent a minority of faculty.
+Analysis of results and reflection: While some faculty members are engaged in this process, it has not been embraced by the full faculty.
 Efforts are underway to encourage additional participation.
-A consultant has been identified who will work on updating our web presence.

-Ongoing improvement actions: Increase faculty participation.
-Assure that all external communications, especially social media, meets all university regulations.
-Awaiting report and recommendation from the consultant.
+Ongoing improvement actions: Continue to encourage faculty participation in our external communication efforts.
+Assure that all external communications, especially social media, meet all university regulations.